 Housing payment card

-Housing payment cards are being replaced by barcode payments in summer 2016.
+Housing payment cards are being replaced by barcode payments.
 If you have a housing payment card then you will still be able to use it.
 If you lose your card or it becomes unreadable it will be replaced by a barcoded bill.

 The list below shows which housing accounts can be paid using a housing payment card: